SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ### <a name="location"></a>Location

 The "Location" tab by default shows the location as reported by the device on a map.
 For devices that do not report a location, you can also manually set the location.
-Click on the cog wheel on the top right and select "Add location", then place the "pin" on the correct place of the displayed map.
+Click on the cogwheel on the top right and select "Add location", then place the "pin" on the correct place of the displayed map.

 ### <a name="shell"></a>Shell